The Lorax, a Holocaust prophecy DVD, and other weird stuff people have sent Rick Perry

 This story was originally published by HuffPost and appears here as part of the Climate Desk collaboration.

 Rick Perry gets a lot of nice stuff.
-Back when he served as the governor of Texas, he received 22 pairs of cowboy boots, Stetson hats and belt buckles.
+Back when he served as the governor of Texas, he received 22 pairs of cowboy boots, Stetson hats, and belt buckles.
 He even got a TV.

 During his first nine months as the secretary of the Department of Energy, Perry accepted more than 100 gifts.
 Dozens of books.
 A lapel pin stating “Trump will change US.”
 Energy Department-branded T-shirts.